tajo/react-portal/README.md

 ## Features

-- transports its child into a new React component and appends it to the **document.body** (creates a new independent React tree)
+- transports its child into a new React component and appends it to the **document.body** or custom container (creates a new independent React tree)
 - can be opened by the prop **isOpen**
 - can be opened after a click on an element that you pass through the prop **openByClickOn** (and then it takes care of the open/close state)
 - doesn't leave any mess in DOM after closing